daczarne/legion/README.md

 ![city_hall](img/building_city_hall.png)

 By default, buildings are created with zero assigned workers.
 Use the `add_workers()`, `remove_workers()`, and `set_workers()` methods to control the number of workers assigned to a building instance.
+Assigning more workers than a building can have, or removing more workers than a building has assigned to it will raise errors.

 See more examples in `./building_example.py`.